idansi98/AndroidApp/README.md

 ## How to Run
-1. Make sure you have correctly installed and ran the server from [here](https://github.com/idansi98/App/tree/UpdatedApi4)
+1. Make sure you have correctly installed and ran the server from [here](https://github.com/idansi98/App/tree/UpdatedApi4).
-2. Open the project with Android Studio
+2. Open the project with Android Studio.
-3. Run the application
+3. Run the application.